letssteam/pxt-lets-steam/docs/coding_activities.md

 },
 {
   "name": "Buttons and LEDs",
-  "description": "To learn how to use a button, let's play a quiz game!", "url": "https://letssteam.github.io/ActivitySheets/EN/2_R1/R1AS03EN.pdf", "imageUrl": "/static/activities/3.png"
+  "description": "To learn how to use a button, play a quiz game!", "url": "https://letssteam.github.io/ActivitySheets/EN/2_R1/R1AS03EN.pdf", "imageUrl": "/static/activities/3.png"
 },